 Not even the lovely Hannah (Mia Wasikowska), who runs the photocopying room, gives him a thought.
 But he thinks about her.
-She puts a spring in his step, even as he spies on her in her apartment with his spotting scope, puzzling over the torn bits of bloody paper left over from the drawings she makes by pricking her fingers.

 Then the unnoticed Simon is confronted with the very noticeable James (also Eisenberg).
 He is confident where Simon is tentative.
 James is aggressive where Simon is nebbishy.
 Simon would be the only person who realizes they look exactly alike, but James does, too.
 The more assertive James begins to offer life, love and dating advice to Simon.
 But Simon, and we, suspect James of more sinister motives.

 "This is NOT me!"
 Simon protests.
 But no one listens.

 Richard Ayoade, who directed the dark and dense teen romance "Submarine," concentrates on externals here.
 "The Double" looks like science fiction, a "Dark City" built around a Kafkaesque nightmare of a Dostoevsky story.
 Ayoade's background means he plays up the humor inherent in this scenario, at least partly through casting.
 Shawn is perfect as a grating boob of a boss.
 Sally Hawkins makes a dry, contemptuous receptionist, one of many who refuse to acknowledge that Simon exists.